paaguti/yasnippet-rfc/README.md

 # yasnippet-rfc
 Snippets to create RFCs with EMACS

 This is a simple collection of snippets to create Internet Drafts, RFCs, etc. using Emacs.

 ## Dependencies

 * Emacs >= 24.4
-* yasnippet
+* yasnippet-20160131.948

 ## Installation